 The second leads to the Gelateria.

 Door number three leads to the Enoteca.

-Popular flavors include peanut butter stracciatella, traditional Italian flavors, and innovative combinations such as jalapeño peanut brittle, locally grown honey or the strange but wonderful Syrah gorgonzola pear.
-But most of the time you will find more standard favors like chocolate hazelnut or lemon and raspberry.
+Popular flavors include peanut butter stracciatella, traditional Italian flavors, and award winning combinations such chocolate caramel pecan, locally grown honey or pecan caramel bourbon.
+But most of the time you will find classic favors like chocolate hazelnut or lemon and raspberry.

 The Turtle regularly hosts many private functions and caters weddings, parties and many other occasions.
 An eclectic variety of music is often part of these events with professional performances and unbeatable ambiance on the patio.

 Mary and David Stanley are founding members of Hill Country Culinary Weekend.

 Why is the restaurant named "The Turtle"??
 The turtle is a slow, but an admirably persistent, creature with renowned longevity.
 The turtle is a symbol of wisdom.
 In various cultures it personifies water, the moon, time, immortality, creativity.
 It was also believed that the tortoise carried the weight of the whole world on it's back.